-Introduction to Rails migration
+Introduction to Rails Migration

-What is rails migration?
+What is Rails Migration?

 The migration, an additive, helps create a new version of our existing database.
-One of the evolving applications is Ruby rails; hence we can generate a new database using new migration and release an uncommon novel application.
-When it is good to use migration, in case we need to create a change in your database using ruby rails, it is important to know that we should not change the database using Active Record; instead, using Migration is a good option.
+One of the evolving applications is Ruby Rails; hence we can generate a new database using new migration and release an uncommon novel application.
+When it is good to use migration, in case we need to create a change in your database using ruby rails, it is essential to know that we should not change the database using Active Record; instead, using Migration is a good option.
 This migration helps us deploy the application containing the database into a new platform.
 These migrations are saved in the ruby itself.
 So we can able to view the changes in the ruby itself later.
 Another advantage of rails migration is the sharing changes, which help deploy the code by other users.

 The other advantages of using rails are that we can write our database code, hence losing data independence.
 They are mostly labor-saving.
 Therefore, we can use DSL when we need to bring changes to the database by migrations.

 Creating Rails Migration